Moenmyna/Mass-Image-CC/README.md

 You can also find copy-pastable versions of the scripts in the `One_Line_Scripts.md` document in this repo; in the event that you don't want to install the scripts themselves and just want to perform a conversion manually or tweak the settings more easily before running!

-## Disclaimer
+> [!CAUTION]

-My hope in sharing these is that they will be found useful but please note that you do so at your ***own risk!*** I am not responsible for any potential loss of data that may occur when using these scripts!
+> **Disclaimer**: My hope in sharing these is that they will be found useful but please note that you do so at your ***own risk!*** I am not responsible for any potential loss of data that may occur when using these scripts!

 ## Installation and Usage
 ### Pre-requisite